1995parham-learning/1995parham-learning.github.io/src/content/docs/tools/cloud.md

 Control plane component that watches for newly created [Pods](https://kubernetes.io/docs/concepts/workloads/pods/) with no assigned [node](https://kubernetes.io/docs/concepts/architecture/nodes/), and selects a node for them to run on.

-Factors taken into account for scheduling decisions include: individual and collective resource requirements, hardware/software/policy constraints, affinity and anti-affinity specifications, data locality, inter-workload interference, and deadlines.
+Factors taken into account for scheduling decisions include:

+- Individual and collective resource requirements
+- Hardware/Software/Policy constraints, affinity and anti-affinity specifications, data locality, inter-workload interference, and deadlines.

-#### kube-controller-manager
+#### `kube-controller-manager`

 Control plane component that runs [controller](https://kubernetes.io/docs/concepts/architecture/controller/) processes.

-Logically, each [controller](https://kubernetes.io/docs/concepts/architecture/controller/) is a separate process, but to reduce complexity, they are all compiled into a single binary and run in a single process.
+Logically, each [controller](https://kubernetes.io/docs/concepts/architecture/controller/) is a separate process, but to _reduce complexity, they are all compiled into a single binary and run in a single process_.

 There are many different types of controllers.
 Some examples of them are: